 - 1. How does "forestry" as described in class relate to society's values?
-In other words, why is it important for a forester to know about society's values? - 2.
+In other words, why is it important for a forester to know about society's values?
+Use Kellert's Environmental Values classification to justify your answer. - 2.
 Compare and contrast the state of the world's forests with Florida's forests based on what you learned in lecture and information from the FAO website.
 Specifically describe how different regions of the world use forests and what trends are shaping how these forests are being used, managed, and protected.
+In your response, specifically address the stakeholders and how their socio-demographic characteristics, perceptions of environment, and their hierarchy of needs relate to the different way cultures use and manage their forests.